OkokonE/I4G/README.md

 4. Add the created folder to git, push the code to your github.
 5. Review the link to the repository in your team learning session

-Second Assignment
+Second Assignment:
-Replicate the voting table in the picture
+- Replicate the voting table in the picture